The Summer Set: Everything's Fine

-Everything's Fine is The Summer Set's second full-length album, released on July 19, 2011, through Razor & Tie.
+Everything's Fine is the Summer Set's second full-length album, released on July 19, 2011, through Razor & Tie.

 The group wrote with Paul Doucette of Matchbox 20 and Mike Daly of Whiskeytown in Nashville.
 They recorded the album with producer John Fields.
 "He pushed us hard and he brought so much out of us," said Brian Logan Dales.
 "We had some early demos that sounded like our last record, but when we were done, everything sounded so new and different."

-Everything’s Fine presented a departure from The Summer Set’s previous sound, featuring slower tempos and solemn themes.
+Everything’s Fine presented a departure from the Summer Set’s previous sound, featuring slower tempos and solemn themes.
 "The title is a bit sarcastic," said Stephen Gomez of the record.
-"Our first record was just one emotion.
-Everything’s Fine is yin and yang.
-We’ve had some ups and downs recently, some breakups, some general trials and tribulations.
-This is a record that says 'we’re young, but growing up and experiencing new things.'"

 On May 6, 2011, the band launched a crowd-sourced lyric video for "Someone Like You."
 The video featured live recordings of the band taken by fans during the Dirty Work Tour with All Time Low.

 Legendary

-Over the summer of 2012, members of The Summer Set rented a house together in Tempe, Arizona, where they wrote songs for their upcoming full-length album Legendary.
+Over the summer of 2012, members of the Summer Set rented a house together in Tempe, Arizona, where they wrote songs for their upcoming full-length album Legendary.
 The band stated that living communally that summer inspired the lyrical content of their third album, and sparked the fun-loving energy of the album cycle that ensued.

 The Summer Set released Legendary on April 16, 2013, through Fearless Records.
 The lead single "Boomerang" was released in March of that year.
 The music video for the second single "Lightning in a Bottle" was released on April 8, 2014.

-In late 2013, The Summer Set took part in the Macy’s iHeartRadio Rising Star competition.
-After the contest’s six million online votes were tallied, The Summer Set was announced 2013’s Rising Stars.
-As the winners, the band performed at the iHeartRadio Music Festival, as well as Macy’s Glamorama events with Sheryl Crow and The Backstreet Boys.
-On November 28, 2013, The Summer Set took part in the Macy’s Thanksgiving Day Parade.
+In late 2013, the Summer Set took part in the Macy’s iHeartRadio Rising Star competition.
+After the contest’s six million online votes were tallied, the Summer Set was announced 2013’s Rising Stars.
+As the winners, the band performed at the iHeartRadio Music Festival, as well as Macy’s Glamorama events with Sheryl Crow and the Backstreet Boys.
+On November 28, 2013, the Summer Set took part in the Macy’s Thanksgiving Day Parade.
 Their performance of "Lightning in a Bottle" was featured on the television broadcast.

-After Legendary was released, The Summer Set created Half Moon Kids: a community forum designed to share, discuss, encourage, and support the creative efforts of The Summer Set fans.
-As part of the Half Moon Kids initiative, the group launched the Legendary Moments Campaign, which assisted fans in achieving longstanding goals and dreams.
-The Summer Set later released Half Moon Kids clothing and accessories for purchase.